Negative base: Example

 On the other hand, } in decimal would be written } in negadecimal.

 History

 Negative numerical bases were first considered by Vittorio Grünwald in an 1885 monograph published in Giornale di Matematiche di Battaglini.
 Grünwald gave algorithms for performing addition, subtraction, multiplication, division, root extraction, divisibility tests, and radix conversion.
 Negative bases were later mentioned in passing by A. J. Kempner in 1936 and studied in more detail by Zdzisław Pawlak and A. Wakulicz in 1957.

 Negabinary was implemented in the early Polish computer BINEG (and UMC), built 1957–59, based on ideas by Z. Pawlak and A. Lazarkiewicz from the Mathematical Institute in Warsaw.
 Implementations since then have been rare.

+zfp, a floating-point compression algorithm from the Lawrence Livermore National Laboratory, uses negabinary to store numbers.
+According to zfp's documentation:

+Unlike sign-magnitude representations, the leftmost one-bit in negabinary simultaneously encodes the sign and approximate magnitude of a number.
+Moreover, unlike two’s complement, numbers small in magnitude have many leading zeros in negabinary regardless of sign, which facilitates encoding.